Cal Raleigh Preview, Player Props: Mariners vs. Mets

-The Seattle Mariners, including Cal Raleigh (.366 on-base percentage in past 10 games, 60 points above season-long percentage), take on starter Kodai Senga and the New York Mets at Citi Field, Friday at 7:10 PM ET.
+On Saturday, Cal Raleigh (hitting .324 in his past 10 games) and the Seattle Mariners face the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 7:10 PM ET.

-In his most recent game, he went 1-for-4 with a double against the Athletics.
+In his previous game he had a one-hit showing (1-for-3) against the Mets.

 Cal Raleigh Game Info & Props vs. the Mets